sjtalkar/milestone2_waterwells_deepnote/doc/assets/template.md

 The features extracted from the original dataset are:
 * `feature 1` - explain the feature
 * `feature 2` - explain the feature
-## Mapping at the TRS level
+## Mapping at the Township level
-How did we mapped the dataset at the TRS level
+How did we mapped the dataset at the Township level
 ## Potential issues
 ### Description
 Mention here any possible bias or issues related with this dataset(s)